CogRob/home-robot-project/README.md

 ## Object detector
 A server for detecting objects on demand.
-Service namespace: detector_2d
+Service namespace: detector_2d\
-SRV name: detect2DObject
+SRV name: detect2DObject\
-Input: None
+Input: None\
-Output: Detection2DArray of 2D bounding boxes of detected objects in the scene
+Output: Detection2DArray of 2D bounding boxes of detected objects in the scene\

 ## Receptacle detector
-Not done yet, but should be similar

-## yolov5_ros
-It is a constant publisher to the /yolov5/detections topic.
-This needs to run in Python3, so this directory is copied to the perception docker container when it is being created.
+A server for detecting receptacles on demand.
+Service namespace: receptacle_detector\
+SRV name: DetectReceptacles\
+Input: None\
+Output: NamedLocation of receptacles\

 # Manipulation.
 Refer to Jiaming's modules